cdpxe/AMPhitryon/README.md

 [Steffen Wendzel](https://scholar.google.de/citations?user=DZqkZ1IAAAAJ&hl=de&oi=ao), [Sebastian Zillien](https://scholar.google.de/citations?user=kdCKry4AAAAJ&hl=de), [Sebastian Zander](https://scholar.google.de/citations?hl=de&user=8csOslsAAAAJ): ***AMPhitryon*: Compression for Small Data Using Local Dictionaries to Improve Covert and Circumvention Channels**, under review.

 AMPhitryon is tailored to compress network traffic (or any other kind of data chunks) using an (iterative) dictionary approach.
-This way, payload sizes between 8-50 bytes can be compressed in the context of the network flows in which they appear.
+This way, payload sizes below 50 bytes (as small as 4 bytes) can be compressed in the context of the network flows in which they appear.
 Such a compression is currently not feasible with other approaches.

 ## Why AMPhitryon is Useful?